trane-project/trane-music/courses/minor_pentatonic_scale/lesson_A/exercise_3/back.md

-The note in degree number 3 of the A minor pentatonic scale is D.
+The note in degree number 3 of the A Minor Pentatonic scale is D.